 While crowdfunding platforms are a convenient and easy way to invest in start-ups in a variety of industries, investors still need to perform their due diligence on the crowdfunding platform as well as the company or asset in which they will be investing, as some of these investments may carry risks not justified by the potential reward.
 Much of this can be accomplished by reading all of the information presented by the platform as well as calling to speak with a company representative.

 Crowdfunded Farmland Investing through a Self-Directed IRA is Easy

 Investing with an SDIRA on the AcreTrader platform is straightforward, albeit with a few more steps than a standard investment.
 If you already have an SDIRA, great!
 Reach out to one of our team members to get started.

-There are several service providers that will act as a custodian on your behalf, making it easy to open an account and to direct IRA assets into a crowdfunding investment opportunity that fits your investment objectives.
+Rocket Dollar is one of several service providers that will act as a custodian on your behalf, making it easy to open an account and to direct IRA assets into a crowdfunding investment opportunity that fits your investment objectives.
 Again, we are happy to help where we can, so please don’t hesitate to contact us.

 Note: The information above is not intended as investment advice.
 Calculations and analysis performed by AcreTrader.
 Past performance is no guarantee of future results.
 For additional risk disclosures regarding farmland investing and the risks of investing on AcreTrader, please see individual farm offering pages as well as our terms and conditions.